Govindmishra123/Spotify/README.md

 # spotify
 It is a website developed using HTML, CSS, Javascript.
-It has functonaliies like play, pause, next, previous.
+It has functonalities like play, pause, next, previous.